NOAA-ORR-ERD/py_gd/README.md

 In order to build `py_gd`, the Cython package is also required: http://cython.org/

+Most critically, `py_gd` requires the `libgd` libary, which itself requires a number of other libs, such as `libpng`, `libjpeg`, etc, etc...

+This makes it a challenge to build on any platform other than Linux.
+Which is why we use the conda-forge system -- it provides `lib_gd` for us.

 ## Is `py_gd` a complete wrapper around gd?

 In a word: no.